How We Live Together

 2. Menu Development

-The pioneering household is responsible for developing a weekly menu that features meals suitable for community consumption.
+The pioneering household is responsible for developing a general, weekly menu that features meals suitable for community consumption.
 These meals should be:

 - Easy to prepare